AbhishekKhot/Batch-Forge/README.md

     class PG,MQ,Redis,MinIO infra;
 ```

-**The lifecycle of an import, in plain terms:**
+**The lifecycle of an import**

+Every job moves through an explicit state machine — `PENDING → QUEUED → PROCESSING → COMPLETED | FAILED` — and each transition is durable and recoverable:

-1. **Sign in.** Register an organization (the first user becomes its owner) or log in to get an access token.
+1. **Authenticate.** Register an organization (the first user becomes its owner) or log in to receive a stateless JWT scoped to that tenant.
-2. **Create a job.** Ask for a new import job; you get back a job ID and a temporary link to upload your file.
+2. **Create the job** (`PENDING`).
+The API mints a job record and hands back a job ID plus a short-lived presigned upload URL.
+No file has moved yet.
-3. **Upload.** Send your CSV straight to storage using that link.
-4. **Confirm.** Tell BatchForge the file is ready; the job is queued for processing.
+3. **Upload direct-to-storage.** The client streams the CSV straight to object storage using the presigned URL — the application never buffers the payload, so file size is bounded by storage, not memory.
+4. **Confirm** (`QUEUED`).
+The API verifies the object landed in storage, commits the state change, and — only *after commit* — publishes the job to RabbitMQ.
+This ordering is deliberate: a message is never emitted for work that isn't durably persisted.
+5. **Process** (`PROCESSING`).
+The worker claims the job, streams the CSV, and writes rows in ~500-row batches.
+Each batch commits the imported rows, the error rows, and the progress cursor in a single transaction, so progress advances only as data lands.
-5. **Track & retrieve.** The worker processes the file in the background.
-Poll the job to watch its progress, and once it's done, fetch the result (including an error report if any rows failed validation).
+6. **Complete & retrieve** (`COMPLETED`).
+Poll the job to watch live progress; on completion, fetch the result and — if any rows failed validation — a download link for the error report, rendered from the durable error rows.

+If the worker crashes at step 5, redelivery re-claims the job, reads the last committed cursor, and skips everything already imported.
+If processing exhausts its retries, the message dead-letters and the job is marked `FAILED`.
+Either way, the system converges to a consistent, explainable state.

 ---